amino-cloud/amino/DevManual.md

 from the Accumulo shell, unfortunately this is quite cumbersome even for some simple queries.
 Because Amino uses compressed bitmaps to store the features, viewing many of the tables in the shell will be of little utility.

 To interact with the data, you will more than likely want to leverage the Thrift services for querying Amino.
-These can be found in <INSERT HERE>.
-Here is an example of setting up a synchronous Java Thrift client and server for querying Amino.
+The Thrift files for these services can be found in `amino-core/amino-query-api/src/main/thrift`.
+The Thrift definitions for many of the common objects can be found in `amino-core/amino-common/src/thrift/` Here is an example of setting up a synchronous Java Thrift client and server for querying Amino.

 __Server__
 ```java